-Below is a quick guide to my UK aerial photography and videography prices, derived from the "Advertisers Producers Association (APA) recommended crew terms" (link).
+Below is a quick guide to our UK aerial videography prices, derived from the "Advertisers Producers Association (APA) recommended crew terms" (link).
 I must emphasis this is a guide due to the complex nature of airspace classification, the proximity of buildings / hazards and the associated insurance requirements.

 Please call or email me for a free consultation on your plans and requirements.
 A full and comprehensive fee proposal will be sent for each and very inquiry.